-The court ruling gives DFO to change its policies on testing for PRV before issuing licences allowing for smolt transfers.
-Howeer, DFO could appeal the decision.
+The court ruling gives DFO four months to review its policies on testing for PRV before issuing licences allowing for smolt transfers.

-If the mere presence of PRV in farmed Atlantic salmon smolts is sufficient to prevent licences from being issued, that could be devastating for the fish farm industry.
+If the mere presence of PRV in farmed Atlantic salmon smolts were sufficient to prevent licences from being issued, that could be devastating for the fish farm industry.

 “The trouble for the farmers is that they are so infected they basically don’t have fish if they can’t use PRV-infected fish,” Morton wrote in response to the court’s decision.

 “Marine Harvest told the court all but one of their hatcheries is infected.
 This has put Canadian law and the fish farm industry at loggerheads, and today the wild salmon won.”